 Note 1.
 Here, the symbol \land denotes the so called outer product (see Subsubsection 1.2.1), as used in CLUScript [18] and [9].
+An alternative description of the outer product is called "meet"-operator and is described in [4].

 The three different cases of Linear Algebra are implicitly contained in the one result R of Conformal Geometric Algebra in Equation 1, which is more compact and better readable.
-Similar observations can be made in other applications of geometry-related mathematics.
+Similar observations can be made in other applications of geometryrelated mathematics.
 Therefore, when applied to computer programs, GA has a high potential for improving code readability and to shortening production cycles.
 It has also been proven, that if implemented correctly, Geometric Algebra has at least similar performance, but sometimes even better performance, than conventional approaches [12].

 The example above shall serve as motivation towards Geometric Algebra in general and is formulated in the so called Conformal Geometric Algebra.
-However the concept of Geometric Algebra is much broader, as there exist several other algebras, with the most commonly known ones being the Euclidean-, Projective- and Conformal Geometric Algebras.
+However the concept of Geometric Algebra is much broader, as there exist several other Algebras, with the moist commonly known ones being the Euclidean-, Projective- and Conformal Geometric Algebras.
 Subsection 1.2 explains the three most basic operations defined on all Geometric Algebras.